curl/everything-curl/protocols-network.md

 ## Networking simplified

 Internetworking means communicating between two endpoints on the Internet.
-The Internet is just a bunch of interconnected machines (computers really), all using their own private addresses (called IP addresses).
+The Internet is just a bunch of interconnected machines (computers really), each using their own private addresses (called IP addresses).
 The addresses each machine have can be of different types and machines can even have temporary addresses.
 These computers are often called hosts.

-The computer, tablet or phone you sit in front of, is usually called "the client" and the machine out there somewhere that you want to exchange data with is called "the server".
+The computer, tablet or phone you sit in front of is usually called "the client" and the machine out there somewhere that you want to exchange data with is called "the server".
 The main difference between the client and the server is in the roles they play here.
 There's nothing that prevents the roles